enkidevs/curriculum/lua/lua-core/io-operations-in-lua-ii/io-open-in-lua-ii.md

 file:close() -- closes `output.txt`
 ```

-This will create a file called `output.txt` in the same directory as the Lua script, if it doesn't already exist, and write the specified string to it.
+This will create a file called `output.txt` in the same directory as the Lua script,if it doesn't already exist, and write the specified string to the output file.

 ---
 ## Practice